Great Bike Rides from East Midlands Railways Stations

 A short ride through the exquisite town centre will take you to the Market Harborough Arm of the Grand Union Canal, (see Leicester) giving you access, again for the South Midland Cycle Route towards Oxford, Coventry and Milton Keynes, or stay on the towpath for the UK’s canal network, much of which is cyclable along the towpaths.
 Watch out for bramble cuttings on the towpath though – punctures have been reported!

-Change at Luton for a First Capital Connect train to the ancient Roman town of Verulanium.
+Change at Luton for a Thameslink train to the ancient Roman town of Verulanium.
 The Alban Way, avoiding motorways and major roads, will take you through to Hatfield, the pleasant county town of Hertford, London via the Lea Valley, and Stansted Airport, and is described in more detail here.

 London St Pancras